-Our plan provides a \$60 allowance every 3 months (quarterly) for qualifying OTC items and healthy foods.
+Plan provides a Flex Card with a \$175 allowance every 3 months (quarterly) to use for qualifying OTC products.

 Unused allowance amounts can be carried forward to the next quarter.
 This benefit ends on 12/31 of each year.
 Unused allowance amounts cannot be carried forward to the new plan year.